Donald Trump Impeachment Trial Should Be Suspended To Make Way For Investigation, Senator Says

 The remark was part of a thread on the recent CNN report about Trump and House Republican leader Kevin McCarthy’s alleged heated phone call amid the Capitol chaos.
 Notably, the GOP leader reportedly attempted to get Trump to call off his supporters.
 In response, the president allegedly brushed off the lawmaker’s pleas.

-Elsewhere, Republican Sen. Tommy Tuberville claimed that he spoke to Trump during a phone conversation with journalists and notified him that then-Vice President Mike Pence was in danger and being evacuated from the building.
+Elsewhere, Republican Sen. Tommy Tuberville claimed he spoke to Trump during a phone conversation with journalists and notified him that then-Vice President Mike Pence was in danger and being evacuated from the building.
 Around the same time, Trump sent out a tweet attacking Pence for lacking the “courage” to prevent Democrat Joe Biden from being certified the victor of the 2020 election.

 According to Whitehouse, Trump’s legal team has an ethical obligation — “duty of candor to a tribunal” — to address the recent developments.
 In particular, he argued that it’s the duty of the real estate mogul’s lawyers to “clean” up its purported “misrepresentations” of his actions on the day of the riot.